For African American women, hair still plays a central role in the social politics of beauty, power and acceptance.

 But that was where it began.
 The camaraderie, the secret tips…the “Ooh girl yo hair look a hot mess, let me help you with that”.
 It was the great equalizer.
 The thing we all knew we had in common.
 Our enemies: the weather, the rain and anything that caused our hair to revert to its natural state…which was usually the weather, the rain or bad product.

-But that is what was happening in the community, outside of it, I can remember in the 90s sitting in the hair and makeup trailer after booking a guest star role on a popular network show as a white stylist looked at my hair mortified, wondering exactly what she was going to do with it.
+Those are the things that were happening within our community, outside of our community told another story.
+I can remember in the 90s sitting in the hair and makeup trailer after booking a guest star role on a popular network show as a white stylist looked at my hair mortified, wondering exactly what she was going to do with it.
 This would become a familiar experience on every set, white hair stylists confounded and frightened by the black hair dilemma sitting in front of them.
 After one bad incident after another, I, like many other African American actresses opted for a weave whenever we booked a show, to save our own hair from the trauma of inexperienced stylists and to accommodate the limited skillset we were sure to encounter.

 And STILL, in the 21st Century, on sets all across America, male and female African American actors continue to experience an on set stylist who has no idea how to do black hair.
 Often African American male actors have to get their hair cut in private barbershops off set because barbers of color are rarely hired.
 While African American actresses continue to wear weaves and wigs and admonish our union without results, to make hiring African American hair stylists a priority.